iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Convex.md

 The convergence of $\Vert x_t - x^*\Vert^2$, or $x_t$, is not so obvious from this theorem alone.
 Additional assumptions for $f$ is required.
+I think we may need the operator theories in optimizations.

 ---